-The Freeport System consists of a marine import and export dock, three pipelines and other related facilities that transport crude oil to and from Freeport, Texas and the Jones Creek terminal.
-The Texas City System consists of a marine import and export dock, storage tanks, various pipelines and related facilities that transport crude oil to refineries in the Texas City, Texas area and to and from terminals in the Galena Park, Texas area, our Enterprise Crude Houston ("ECHO") terminal and locations along the Houston Ship Channel.
+The Freeport System consists of two marine ship docks and one barge dock to facilitate imports and exports, three pipelines and other related facilities that transport crude oil to and from Freeport, Texas and the Jones Creek terminal.
+The Texas City System consists of two marine ship docks that facilitate imports and exports, and storage tanks, various pipelines and related facilities that transport crude oil to refineries in the Texas City, Texas area and to and from terminals in the Galena Park, Texas area, our Enterprise Crude Houston ("ECHO") terminal and locations along the Houston Ship Channel.
 The Texas City System also receives production from certain offshore Gulf of Mexico developments.
-The intrastate transportation capacity of the Freeport System and Texas City System is approximately 220 MBPD and 800 MBPD, respectively.
+The intrastate transportation capacity of the Freeport System and Texas City System is approximately 480 MBPD and 800 MBPD, respectively.

-In total, the Seaway Pipeline includes 19 storage tanks located along the Texas Gulf Coast having a combined 8.8 MMBbls of crude oil storage tank capacity (4.4 MMBbls net to our ownership interest).
-This includes two storage tanks owned by Seaway that are located at our ECHO terminal and one tank that Seaway leases from a third party.
+In total, the Seaway Pipeline includes 21 storage tanks located along the Texas Gulf Coast having a combined 9.6 MMBbls of operational crude oil storage tank capacity (4.8 MMBbls net to our ownership interest).
+This includes four storage tanks that are located at our ECHO terminal, two of which are owned by Seaway and two that we lease to Seaway.